Skip to content

 - Space-specific random operations

-Pass None for non-deterministic behavior (default).
+fine-grained control, or None for non-deterministic behavior

 Example: